1024AILab/MambaTSR/README.md

 ## MambaTSR: You Only Need 90k Parameters for Traffic Sign Recognition

+### Our work “MambaTSR: You Only Need 90k Parameters for Traffic Sign Recognition” has been accepted by Neurocomputing(JCR Q1) 🎉🎉🎉 and the paper will online soon!

 ### [[Paper](TBD)]

 [Zhihao Chen](https://scholar.google.com/citations?user=SBoHvVQAAAAJ&hl=zh-CN), [Yiyuan Ge](https://scholar.google.com/citations?user=qKxpHGcAAAAJ&hl=zh-CN), Mingxin Yu, Qing Yue, Lianqing Zhu